Skip to content

 Olympic & World Sports Questions (34-43)

-LearnClash covers Olympic history, soccer, tennis, golf, and dozens of other world sports with questions on any sport at every difficulty.
-The Olympics alone span over 2,700 years of history from ancient Greece to the present, producing trivia that feels made up but isn’t.
+LearnClash covers Olympic history, soccer, tennis, golf, and dozens of other world sports at every difficulty.
+The Olympics alone reach back over 2,700 years, from ancient Greece to last summer.
+That much history breeds trivia that sounds invented and isn’t.
+Pigeon shooting, art medals, a marathon stretched for royalty.
+All real.

 34. How often are the Summer Olympic Games held?
 (Easy)